jubnzv/dotfiles/README.md

 ## dotfiles
-*Disclamer*: This repository is intended only for my own personal use.
+This repository is intended only for my own personal use.

 * [Ergodox EZ layout](https://configure.ergodox-ez.com/ergodox-ez/layouts/pjYeR/latest/0)
 * Emacs configurations: